myatthukyaw/finetune-clip/README.md

-# Fineune CLIP
+# Finetune CLIP
 ## Overview

-This repo contains training pipeline for deep learning models using PyTorch.
+This repo contains a training pipeline for fine-tuning OpenAI's CLIP model using PyTorch.
 It supports training on CIFAR-10 and custom datasets and integrates features like TensorBoard logging, custom transformations, and flexible configurations for training parameters.
-Also contain finetuning OpenAI's CLIP model for classification tasks on a subset of the ImageNet dataset, ImageNette

 ## Motivation

 CLIP is being used for various tasks ranging from semantic image search to zero-shot image labeling.
 It also plays a crucial role in the architecture of Stable Diffusion and is integral to the recently emerging field of large multimodal models (LMMs).
-This repo will use CLIP for classification tasks and benchmark its performace against the baseline classification models.
+This repo fine-tunes CLIP for classification tasks and benchmarks its performance against baseline classification models.

 ## Features
 - **Dataset Support**: CIFAR-10 and custom datasets.
+- **Model Selection**:
-- **Model Selection**: Pytorch native classificaton models, Custom classification models and OpenAI's CLIP
+  - CLIP models (ViT and ResNet variants)
+  - Baseline models (ResNet, DenseNet, etc.) for comparison
 - **Training Features**:
   - Label smoothing
   - Learning rate scheduling